The Secret Warning

-The Secret Warning is Volume 17 in the original The Hardy Boys Mystery Stories published by Grosset & Dunlap.
+The Secret Warning is the seventeenth volume in the original The Hardy Boys series of mystery books for children and teens published by Grosset & Dunlap.

 This book was written for the Stratemeyer Syndicate in collaboration by John Button and Leslie McFarlane in 1938.
 Between 1959 and 1973 the first 38 volumes of this series were systematically revised as part of a project directed by Harriet Adams, Edward Stratemeyer's daughter.
 The original version of this book was rewritten in 1966 by James D. Lawrence resulting in two different stories with the same title.